 Who is the course for?

 Anyone climbing trees “professionally”.
-This course involves NO chainsaw use and can be completed prior to units CS30 or CS31 for people who want to use a chainsaw in a tree, or as a stand-alone unit for tree inspectors, bat workers, etc.
+This course involves NO chainsaw use and can be completed prior to maintenance, cross cutting and felling for people who want to use a chainsaw in a tree, or as a stand-alone unit for tree inspectors, bat workers, etc.

 The course